-Ipswich is one of great and ancient towns in England, nestled in the county of Suffolk.
-Steeped with fascinating history, it’s recognised for its football club and it’s flourishing art/culture scene.
+One of the great and ancient towns of England, Ipswich is nestled in the county of Suffolk.
+Steeped with fascinating history, recognised for its football club, and its flourishing art and culture scene.

-Our VII Apartments are conveniently located in The Saints area of Ipswich, the main thoroughfare to the town centre where you will find a mix of independent jewellers, home/giftware and concept stores combined with your usual high street stores.
-Pop into the two recently refurbished shopping centres, Sailmakers and The Buttermarket now home to the new Empire (14 screens) cinema and new Superbowl (12 lane) Tenpin Bowling Lanes.
+Our VII Apartments are conveniently located in The Saints area of Ipswich, the main thoroughfare to the town centre where you will find a mix of independent homeware, giftware and concept stores combined with your usual high street stores.
+Pop into the two recently refurbished shopping centres, Sailmakers and The Buttermarket now home to the Empire (14 screens) cinema and new Superbowl (12 lane) Tenpin Bowling Lanes.
 Four times a week, the Ipswich market is on at the Cornhill offering lots of fresh local produce.
 Queens Street is home to the Food Quarter with a selection of food tents, serving a range of dishes including bagels, Indian street food, Mexican burritos, Jamaican jerk chicken, Syrian falafel and hog roast rolls.

 Portman Road - the famous home ground to Ipswich Town Football Club is a five-minute walk from our VII Apartments.
 The club offers behind the scenes stadium tours (available by booking).
 If you’re not a football fan they also host the open-air cinema in the summer and a few concerts.